tesla3327/michaelnthiessen/src/pages/vue-props-vs-data/index.md

 The reason we keep the data in `ProfilePage` and not `ContactInfo` is that other parts of the profile page need access to the user object.

 Since **data only flows down**, this means we have to put our data high enough in the component tree so that it can flow down to all of the places it needs to go.

-_If you enjoyed this article or have any comments, let me know by replying to [this tweet](https://twitter.com/MichaelThiessen/status/1050425430963052546)!_